CristinaRuth/cristina-ruth/src/pages/posts/11-things-to-consider-for-more-accurate-developer-estimates.md

 ## 2 - Familiarity with all the Pieces

-With all the pieces we were able to identify, what is our familiarty with all the pieces?
+With all the pieces we were able to identify, what is our familiarity with all the pieces?

 I usually work with a team of developers, so for a safer estimate, I usually **assume** that majority of them, including myself, will not be familiar with everything.